August 2017 Update:

 ... <summary>Bstrdsmkr's Addons</summary> <description>Download and install addons by Bstrdsmkr!</description> <platform>all</platform> <broken>This repository is now dead, if you're looking for the 1channel/primewire addon that can be found in the tknorris repo</broken> </extension> </addon>

 By adding this tag in the description/summary area you can add very useful information that will show in the built-in Kodi add-on manager as well as Community Portal.
 It seems as though many developers are either unaware of this tag or are just choosing not to use it for some reason, it’s very simple to do and should take up no more than 5 minutes of your time.
 If you know the add-on is only going to be down for a little while while you’re coding up a fix you can even add that information in there to let your users know the add-on is still being worked on.
-The Add-on Portal (the system Community Portal uses) checks twice a day for updated tags and if you’re using the built-in Kodi add-ons manager the changes appear almost immediately so there really is no reason you shouldn’t be making more use of these important features.
+The Add-on Portal (the system Community Portal uses) checks daily for updated tags and if you’re using the built-in Kodi add-ons manager the changes appear almost immediately so there really is no reason you shouldn’t be making more use of these important features.

 Genre/Country tags: Another tag that seems to be forgotten about is the genre tag, this is not an official Kodi tag but one I created so devs could get more information out there regarding their add-ons.
 This was added approx. 18 months ago but it looks as though the information has been lost somewhere in the move from TotalXBMC to noobsandnerds so I’ll just go over it again…